India–United Kingdom relations: Republic of India (since 1950)

-Being more eager to build economic relations with India than defend the BBC, the UK foreign minister James Cleverly said: “India is a hugely important partner to the UK and the deeper ties we are forging now, will help to grow the UK economy and boost industries for the future.”
+Being more eager to build economic relations with India than defend the BBC, then UK foreign minister James Cleverly said: “India is a hugely important partner to the UK and the deeper ties we are forging now, will help to grow the UK economy and boost industries for the future.”
 He went on to announce that the UK will appoint a ‘Tech Envoy’ to the Indo-Pacific, with a focus on India.
 Britain has a Tech Envoy for only one other country in the world – the US.

+Former prime minister David Cameron described the relationship between the UK and India as "the New Special Relationship".
+After Brexit, EU nationals working in the health and social care sector were replaced by migrants from non-EU countries such as India.
+About 250,000 people came from India in 2023.
+In 2022, Rishi Sunak became the first British Asian to hold the office of prime minister, later also becoming the first British Asian to hold the office of leader of the opposition in 2024.

 Through an FTA, the UK aims to double UK-India trade by 2030.
-Britain and India have already announced a scheme for young professionals, which will give 3,000 Indians and 3,000 Britons a pathway to live and work in each other’s countries for up to two years.
+Britain and India have already announced a scheme for young professionals, which will give 3,000 Indians and 3,000 Britons a pathway to live and work in each other's countries for up to two years.
 This partially addresses the Indian complaint that, while UK wants Indian trade and investment, it rejects Indian immigrants/expatriates.

-After India became a republic, Queen Elizabeth II visited three times, in 1961, 1983 and 1997.
+In May 2025, the UK and India agreed a trade deal to make it cheaper and easier to buy and sell goods and services to one another.
+Incumbent prime minister Keir Starmer described this as the UK's best trade deal since Brexit.